freeCodeCamp/freeCodeCamp/guide/english/working-in-tech/imposter-syndrome/index.md

 Imposter Syndrome is very common among software engineers or developers who are new to the role and lack the experience of some of their co-workers.
 Throughout various industries, imposter syndrome is very common with highly successful people.
 Studies have found that two out of five 'successful' people consider themselves frauds/imposters, while other studies have shown that up to 70% of people experience imposter syndrome at one point in time or another.

 If you suffer from imposter syndrome you may have a sense of inadequacy or insecurity about your ability to contribute.
+In reality, you may be perfectly capable and do contribute to your tasks.

 These thoughts are fairly common if you struggle with imposter syndrome: